neuefische/web-exercises/sessions/css-basics/pink-box_solution/README.md

 # CSS Basics: Pink Box

 Let's get started with CSS!
-In this challenge you will create a pink box.
+In this challenge, you will create a pink box.

 ## Task

 Check out the `./index.html` and the `./css/styles.css` files.

-- Fix the selector in the CSS file so that the predefined styles are applied to the div element.
+- Fix the selector in the CSS file so that the predefined styles are applied to the `div` element.
 (Notice the font changing!)
-- Insert styles for background color, text color and rounded edges as described in the comments of the CSS file.
+- Insert styles for background color, text color, and rounded edges as described in the comments within the CSS file.
-- If you don't know the correct CSS properties try to find them on the internet.
+- If you don't know the correct CSS properties try searching for them online.

 ## Notes